svaarala/duktape/doc/json.rst

 Handling invalid UTF-8/CESU-8 data
 ----------------------------------

-Standard Ecmascript values are always valid CESU-8 data internally, so handling invalid UTF-8/CESU-8 data has no mandatory behavior.
+Standard ECMAScript values are always valid CESU-8 data internally, so handling invalid UTF-8/CESU-8 data has no mandatory behavior.
 The current solution is: